Thooms/lt/README.md

 [LT] 200 OK responses (100%)
 ```

+The code is dead simple, no fancy stuff here.

 ## Build

 Just issue `make` in the source directory.
 It depends on `g++` and